scilus/tractometer_website/exampleSite/content/english/tractometer/references.md

 - Côté, M.-A., Boré, A., Girard, G., Houde, J.-C., and Descoteaux, M. (2012). <a href="{% static 'papers/Cote_etal_Tractometer.pdf' %}" target="_blank">Tractometer: Online Evaluation System for Tractography</a>, MICCAI.

+** If your study using the Tractometer is based on the <b>FiberCup data</b>, please also see the <a href="/fibercup/references">Fibercup references page</a> for additional references to cite.

+** If your study using the Tractometer is based on the <b>ISMRM 2015 challenge data </b>, please also see the <a href="/ismrm2015/references">ISMRM challenge references page</a> for additional references to cite.

 <br>

 ### Other tools